otechhein/school-resources/10-javascript-advanced/02-memory-card-games/README.md

 ```

 ###Serving
-if you don't have <b>npx</b>, you need to install it first.
+if you don't have <b>parcel-bundler</b>, you need to install it first.

 ```
-npx parcel index.html
+parcel index.html
 ```

 ###Production
 build the project

 ```
-npx parcel build index.html
+parcel build index.html
 ```

 To serve production build in local, you require <b>http-server</b> package.
 After installing that, in your <b>dist</b> directory, run <b>http-server</b>.